oracle-livelabs/apex/nyc-genai-lab/3-configure-oci/3-configure-oci.md

 - Create Web Credentials in Oracle APEX

 ## Task 1: Generate API Keys using OCI Console

+Note: If you already have an OCI key pair, you may skip this task.

 To Generate the API Keys using OCI Console: